 Americans Have Been Overdosed On Fluoride In Drinking Water

-Similar to other countries, water fluoridation in America is controversial.
+Similar to other countries, water fluoridation in America is a controversial issue.
 As of May 2000, 42 of the cities in America had water fluoridation.
-The first cities to fluoridate were Michigan and Grand Rapids in January 1945 to prevent tooth decay in their communities.
+The first city to fluoridate was Grand Rapids, Michigan, in January 1945, as part of an effort to prevent tooth decay within its community.

 In 1951, the US Public Health Service made it an official policy to fluoridate the public water system.
-By the 1960s, it had become widely used and reached around 50 million people.
+By the 1960s, it had become widely used, reaching approximately 50 million people.
 By 2012, 67.1% of the American population consumed water from community water systems with fluoride within or above the recommended levels.

 History